assem-sehsah/usb-communication/README.md

 # tiva-c-uart-communication
-(using threading) manage any UART communication using python
+Manage any UART communication using python (pyserial and threading)

 I only implemented a dequeue method.
 And I am going to try to implement an enqueue method later when needed.